GauravMisraSE/cmpe202-group-project/README.md

 #Goal
 To build a multi player game using greenfoot or processing tool, to teach kids different programming language consructs.

+#Name of the Game
+Pokemon Thirst

+#Storyline
+Crazy for pokemons ?
+We have got a bunch of them scattered all across the field.
+Go catch 'em !
+Develop skills and moves to protect yourself from the hurdles.
+Can you survive enough to catch few [ pokemons ] ?
+Lets See !

 #Release History
 1. Version 1.0 - Under Development